collabnix/kubelabs/Karpenter101/fine-tuning.md

         karpenter.sh/do-not-disrupt: "true"
 ```

 This NodePool uses `t3.medium`, `t3.large` on-demand instances to ensure stability.
 We also have `karpenter.sh/do-not-disrupt` prevents premature node termination.
 The annotation `karpenter.sh/do-not-disrupt` is a mechanism in Karpenter that prevents specific nodes from being disrupted, regardless of disruption budgets or consolidation policies.
 It essentially ignores any other configuration given in the `disruption` section of the nodepool and keeps the machines running.
 Using this is essentially like having static machines around at all times, so it would be better to dynamically add this annotation only when you need it and remove it later so that the nodepools can adjust.
-Adding this annotation dynamicall can be done via a script:
+Adding this annotation dynamically can be done via a script:

 ```bash
 #!/bin/bash